SoberingRealityCheck/CM-Database/README.md

 Should be placed next to your github repo folder in a folder named 'QIE_media' for the program to locate it.

-Not including it in the github repo because github did not like it when i tried to push a 86,000 file commit...
+Not including it in the github repo because github did not like it when i tried to push a 86,000 file commit... and I figured whoever is running this in the future wouldn't like it either ;)

 Starting the server: